mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 * ...plus the "study multiplier" ($\beta_1$) times the hours studied ($x_1$)
 * ...plus the "sleep multiplier" ($\beta_2$) times the hours slept ($x_2$)

-Even if you're in a big company working with cutting-edge data and technology, it's hard to escape the simplicity and convenience of a good linear regression model.
+No matter where you work, it's hard to escape the simplicity and convenience of a good linear regression model.
 Linear regressions are extremely fast to compute and they're easy to explain: the [coefficients](#coefficients) give a clear explanation of how each variable affects the output<sup>[[5]](#footnotes)</sup>, and you just add all the $\beta_jx_j$ together to get your output.

-You'll want to feel comfortable talking through linear regression, since you'll be XXXXXX
+Make sure you have your "30-second spiel" ready for regression, since you'll likely be explaining these models repeatedly to various stakeholders.

-Once you're good with it, it'd be good to brush up on more advanced topics, like feature [scaling](https://en.wikipedia.org/wiki/Feature_scaling), [interactions](https://christophm.github.io/interpretable-ml-book/interaction.html), and [collinearity](https://medium.com/future-vision/collinearity-what-it-means-why-its-bad-and-how-does-it-affect-other-models-94e1db984168), as well as [model regularization](https://medium.com/@zxr.nju/the-classical-linear-regression-model-is-good-why-do-we-need-regularization-c89dba10c8eb).
+Once you're comfortable, it'd be good to brush up on more advanced topics, like feature [scaling](https://en.wikipedia.org/wiki/Feature_scaling), [interactions](https://christophm.github.io/interpretable-ml-book/interaction.html), and [collinearity](https://medium.com/future-vision/collinearity-what-it-means-why-its-bad-and-how-does-it-affect-other-models-94e1db984168), as well as [model regularization](https://medium.com/@zxr.nju/the-classical-linear-regression-model-is-good-why-do-we-need-regularization-c89dba10c8eb) and [how coefficients are calculated]({{  site.baseurl  }}/LR-grad-desc).

 ### Classification
-Meanwhile, a **logistic regression model** (which is actually classification despite having "regression" in the name...) with the same predictors looks like this:
+Our model above predicted an exam score based on the hours a student studied and slept.
+A **logistic regression model** (which is actually classification despite having "regression" in the name) with the same predictors looks like this:

-$$ P(y) = \frac{1}{1+e^{-h(x)}} $$
+$$ P(y) = \frac{1}{1+e^{-h(x)}}$$

 where $$h(x) = \beta_0 + \beta_1x_1 + \beta_2x_2 $$.